lbragstad/orbac/keystone.md

 ### unprotected policies

-Authentication is in itself a protective operation, but it isn't protected by policy in this sence because the policy is essentially in code.
+Authentication is in itself a protective operation, but it isn't protected by policy in this sense because the policy is essentially in code.

 ```
 - authenticate_for_token